CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 Now, you should be able to click 'Build Now' and watch it build through the console in Jenkins.
 ![Jenkins build now](https://i.imgur.com/SDOzz8q.png)

-With any luck, you will have an error free first build like I did with this tutorial as well as artifacts that yoiu can download and try out!
+With any luck, you will have an error free first build like I did with this tutorial as well as artifacts that you can download and try out!
 ![Jenkins successful build with artifacts](https://i.imgur.com/xlpapaq.png)

 ### Now go!
 Go and make awesome things!